 Portland Recovery Community Center is home to the Maine Recovery Hub, an initiative that supports developing recovery community centers throughout Maine.
 We are working to develop a statewide network of peer recovery support services, recovery coaches, public education, prevention efforts, and advocacy.
 Together we are building hope and support for people in and seeking recovery throughout Maine.

 The Maine Recovery Hub:

-- Is made up of thirteen recovery community centers that provide recovery support in their communities.
+- Is made up of seventeen recovery community centers that provide recovery support in their communities.

 - Offers help and guidance to communities looking to open recovery community centers.